kubermatic/docs/content/kubermatic/master/tutorials_howtos/aws_assume_role/_index.en.md

 +++

-AWS provides a feature called [AssumeRole][aws-docs-assume-role] to retrieve temporary security credentials (access key ID, secret access key and session ID) for AWS resources and actions that you do not have regular access to (e. g. accessing and creating resources in the AWS account of a customer).
+AWS provides a feature called [AssumeRole][aws-docs-assume-role] to retrieve temporary security credentials for IAM roles.
+The IAM roles can belong to someone elses AWS account, allowing you to act on their behalf.
-Using KKP you are able to use the `AssumeRole` feature to run user clusters in someone elses AWS account.
+Using KKP you are able to use the `AssumeRole` feature to easily deploy user clusters to AWS accounts that you normally do not have access to.

 ## How it works